Low-Risk Maternity Clinic

 Our Low-Risk Maternity Clinic has 10 experienced family physicians who greatly value providing comprehensive pregnancy and postpartum care to you and your family.
 Our team also includes an amazing RN with extensive labour and delivery experience.

-We will see you from the beginning of your pregnancy at our shared care clinic in the SASPCN, and our deliveries occur at the Sturgeon Community Hospital.
-After your delivery, we offer you and your baby visits at 1 week and 4 weeks postpartum, and then we return you to the care of your primary care provider at 6 weeks postpartum.
+We will see you from as early as 10 weeks of pregnancy at our shared care clinic in the SASPCN, and our deliveries occur at the Sturgeon Community Hospital.
+After delivery, we offer you and your baby a visits at 1 week and 4 weeks postpartum, and then we return you to the care of your primary care provider at 6 weeks postpartum.

 We also maintain close relationships with our local obstetricians and are able to easily access advice should your care develop any extra complexities.

 For a complete list of pregnancy-related resources, please visit our resources page under the maternity section.

 Accessing pregnancy care at our Low-Risk Maternity Clinic

 We prefer having a referral form from your family physician so we know who is involved in your care.
 They can send their own referral letter or they can complete and fax our referral form.
 However, if you are unable to get a referral, then please call our office to schedule a time to speak with our maternity nurse to see if our maternity clinic is appropriate for you.
 She can perform an initial discussion with you and then book a first prenatal appointment with our team if appropriate.
 We typically book the first visit with our team in the office between 9-11 weeks of pregnancy.

 There are certain conditions that may make an obstetrician a more appropriate care provider for some pregnant people.
 A list of these conditions can be viewed here in our referral guide.
 If you are not sure if you may have one of these conditions, please discuss them with your referring physician, or feel free to contact our office.

 What to expect from your care with our Low-Risk Maternity Clinic